FleekHQ/space-help-docs/docs/index.md

 ## Space SDK

-The Space web application is built using the Space SDK, a modular JS library that packages the IPFS, Textile, Filecoin, GunDB, and Torus implementations necessary to build Open Web apps into easy to use commands and interfaces.
+The Space web application is built using the Space SDK, a modular JS library that packages the IPFS, Textile, Filecoin, and GunDB implementations necessary to build Open Web apps into easy to use commands and interfaces.
 It's open source and designed as a tool that anyone can plug into their websites or applications and implement Web3-enabled functionalities to make their projects more trustless and user-controlled.

 It's the successor of the Space Daemon, our desktop-based library.
 The Space SDK take the perks of the Daemon (encryption, user-controlled storage, peer-to-peer interactions, etc.) and makes them available on browser and mobile experiences.
 It's modular, and protocol agnostic, meaning you can use our own implementations (Textile hub for users, for example) or plug in your own layer and still leverage the SDK as an interface to manage it.
+For example, we plug in Torus as a seamless key management layer!

 <div class="prev-boxes-list">
 <a href="./space-sdk/overview/#Introduction" class="prev-box">